 Beach Club 10.7

-Sushi and sashimi heaven by the Osaka born chef Masahito Kanayama on the beautiful empty stretch of the Migjorn beach.
-Lunch or dine in style with the best views at Beach Club 10.7.
+With good wines and tasty cocktails Beach Club 10.7 is a popular spot in Formentera.
+The restaurant is a sushi heaven created by the Osaka born chef Masahito Kanayama on the beautiful empty stretch of the Migjorn beach.
+Here you can dine in style with some of the best views surrounding you on the island

 This classical institution of a beautiful beach restaurant offers good cocktails, live DJs and wine lunches that continue all day into night.
 You’ll find the Beso Beach restaurant in the sand dunes a bit south from Es Moli de Sal.